 Prompt medical attention is needed if signs of Suboxone overdose are suspected.
 Call 911 or get to a hospital or medical center right away.

 It can be difficult to end heroin addiction on one’s own.
 If you or someone you know is battling heroin addiction and are interested in recovering from it with medication-assisted treatment, call Delphi Behavioral Health Group today at 844-899-5777 to get started on getting the help needed.
 Speak with one of our telephone representatives to learn about the benefits of personalized treatment at one of our private facilities.

 Treatment programs at Delphi Behavioral Health Group’s facilities provide unique therapy and counseling methods for certain addictions.
 They are designed to allow you to receive the daily support of the facility’s staff and your loved ones when you return home.
 Our treatment centers provide just what’s needed for community, counseling, and support throughout the day so clients can apply the lessons they learn to their lives everyday life.
 Give us a call to discuss your loved one’s options today.

 NAABT.
 “What Exactly Is Buprenorphine?”
-The National Alliance of Advocates for Buprenorphine Treatment.
-Retrieved July 2018 from from https://www.naabt.org/faq_answers.cfm?ID=2
+The National Alliance of Advocates for Buprenorphine Treatment. from https://www.naabt.org/faq_answers.cfm?ID=2

 NIDA.
 (January 2018).
 “Is the Use of Medications Like Methadone and Buprenorphine Simply Replacing One Addiction With Another?”
-The National Institute on Drug Abuse.
-Retrieved July 2018, from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/frequently-asked-questions/use-medications-methadone-buprenorphine
+The National Institute on Drug Abuse. from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/frequently-asked-questions/use-medications-methadone-buprenorphine